mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 She led them for a few steps to two trusses that had been placed before they had heard news of Heiko, and I saw them off before joining the doctors around the large fire.
 I know my nather saw me.
 She always saw me.

 Pomri was crouched over an unconscious maman laying on a makeshift bed of salted kelp and preparing to inject kanosin into hae neck near the spinal column.
-She was visibly hesitant but an older Ulukomai woman assured her that the drug would work.
+She was visibly hesitant but an older woman assured her that the drug would work.

-"You know what you're doing," I said to the older woman, observing her movements.

 "Kipnu taught me for only a moment, but I've had a lot of practice over the past few days."

-Her eyes looked closer at me for some sort of answer, and saw my eager face.
+The old woman's eyes looked closer at me for some sort of answer, and saw my eager face.

 "Would you like to help?"

 I nodded.

-She shifted herself without standing, making way for me to crouch beside her.
-She took my hand and held it steady against the back of the maman.
+She shifted herself without standing, waving at a nervous Pomri to stop, then took my hand and held it steady against the maman's back.

 "Hold hae body like this so I can make the injection.
 Steady now."

 The needle was as thick as the wires I used for listeners, but the tip was precisely machined and oxidized a pale green.
-Shaki titanium working.
+Shaki titanium.
 She placed it at the base of the maman's neck, angling it to inject toward hae head, and I watched as the blue liquid disappeared into the body of the maman.
 With a final push, her hand finished and then gently extracted the needle.
 Some small remnants of kanosin were pushed into hae hydroderm where they glowed and spread across it like a flow tattoo.
-Instinctively, I spat onto my thumb and pressed it hard against the wound to stop the bleeding.
+Instinctively, I took small coal from the fire and quickly pressed it hard against the wound to stop the bleeding.
 Pomri stared in disbelief.

-"You've... done this before?"
+"You've... done this before?" she asked.

 "Yes," I said coldly.
-Pomri understood my tone.

 I gently laid the maman back down and took up the syringe for rinsing and sanitation near the fire.
 Pomri followed me as I moved.